Q. Where is the per-site Dynamic Host Configuration Protocol (DHCP) scope configured in the Cisco Business Edition 3000?

 A. Business Edition 3000 has simplified the configuration for traffic flow between sites.
-You can select whether maximum number of calls or best voice quality is your preference when communicating between sites.
+You can select whether the maximum number of calls or the best voice quality is your preference when communicating between sites.
 Business Edition 3000 automatically selects the codec based upon preference and total bandwidth allocated for voice traffic between the two sites.

 Q. Do hunt lists in Cisco Business Edition 3000 provide basic automatic-call-distributor (ACD) functions?